AlexandruIordan99/BoardGameCollectionTracker/README.md

 Personal project focused on the Spring and Angular frameworks.
-Currently users can register and activate their accounts.
-The backend work for adding/removing, rating and reviewing board games is complete.
-The authentication and registration process also works on the frontend.
-The users can reach the main page of the website and can interact with the menu at the top of the page.
-The boardgames can now be displayed and new games can be added directly from the frontend.

-Current to-dos: Frontend implementations of updating ratings, wishlisting games.
-**Prerequisites - Tools**
+Currently users can register, activate their accounts and add board games to the website.
+The board games they personally add to the website are also added to their collections The users can wishlist games, they can alter the description of games they own in case they made a mistake when writing it on upload, and they can archive (soft delete through patch mapping) the games they no longer have in their collections.

+Current to-dos: No to-dos for now.

 Gradle - 8.5